dart-lang/language/working/augmentation-libraries/feature-specification.md

 initializers).
 Inside an expression of a member marked `augment`, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
-This is a contextual keyword within `augment` members, and has no special meaning outside of that context.
+This is a contextual keyword within `augment` declarations, and has no special meaning outside of that context.
 See the next section for a full specification of what `augmented` means, and how it must be used, in the various contexts.